tyagipriyanka-repo/tyagipriyanka-repo.github.io/_posts/2018-11-19-e2eAngularJSTests_protractorBasicSetUp.md

 `npm install protractor -g`

 Protractor will be installed on your machine and ready to be run using the  _`protractor <config_file_path>`_  command.
-Protractor's config file, guidebecause to execute tests it is needed to have a config file to guide Protractor on how it should be run.
+Protractor's config file, guides protractor on how to execute tests and how it should be run.
-There are several parameter options to run
+There are several parameter options to run protractor with, e.g.
+`baseUrl`: to provide URL dynamically at the run-time `suite`: run
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAyMzM5OTE1NiwtMTUwMzQ4NjAyOSwtMj
+eyJoaXN0b3J5IjpbMTczOTA1MTc3MywtMTUwMzQ4NjAyOSwtMj
 k1MTY1Njk2LC0xNTAzNDg2MDI5LDczMDk5ODExNiw1ODM2MDYx
 MzddfQ==
 -->